-House Bill No. 98, proposing the square dance as the American folk dance of Missouri, was prefiled by State Representative Bill Luetkenhaus on December 15, 1994.
+The vehicle was House Bill No. 98 (HB98).
+It proposed the square dance as the American folk dance of Missouri and was pre-filed by State Representative Bill Luetkenhaus on December 15, 1994.

-The final bill was printed, signed by the Speaker of the House and the Senate President Pro Tem and forwarded to the Governor on May 18, 1995.
+After the House concurrence vote, the legislation was signed by the Speaker of the House and by the President Pro-Tem of the Senate and forwarded to Governor Mel Carnahan on May 18, 1995.

 On May 31, 1995 the legislation was signed by Governor Mel Carnahan and the square dance became the official American folk dance of Missouri and the Missouri mule was declared the official state animal of Missouri.

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.

 Square dancing is to be distinguished from related dances called contra or longways dance where couples stand double file in a line and from round dances where couples stand in a circle.
 The origin of the square dance can be traced to English derivation and to the stately French cotillion performed in square formation that was popular at the court of Louis the fifteenth later replace by the quadrille (another square dance).

 According to the Official Manual State of Missouri 2015-2016, often referred to as The Blue Book: